cncf/wg-serverless/workflow/spec/spec.md

 </details>

-It is often the case that you want to group your workflows into small, reusable logical units that perform certain needed functionality.
+It is often useful to group workflows into small, reusable logical units that perform certain needed functionality.
-Even though you can use the Event or Callback states to call externally deployed services (via function), at times there is a need to include/inject another serverless workflow (from classpath/local file system etc, depending on the implementation logic).
+Even though [Event](#Event-State) or [Callback](#Callback-State) states to call externally deployed services (via function), at times there is a need to include/inject another serverless workflow (from classpath/local file system etc, depending on the implementation logic).
-In that case you would use the SubFlow State.
-It also allows users to model their workflows with reusability and logical grouping in mind.
+Subflow state is very useful in this scenario as it allows modeling workflows with reusability and logical grouping in mind.

-This state allows you to include/inject a uniquely identified sub-workflow and start its execution.
+SubFlow states provides the ability to include/inject a uniquely identified sub-workflow and start its execution.

 Another use of this state is within [branches](#parallel-state-branch) of the [Parallel State](#Parallel-State).
-Instead of having to define all states in each branch, you could separate the branch states into individual sub-workflows and call the SubFlow state as a single state in each.
+Instead of having to define all states individually in each branch, they can be grouped into sub-workflows, then added to each branch.

-Sub-workflows must have a defined start and end states.
+Sub-workflows must include a defined start and at least one end state.
 The waitForCompletion property defines if the SubFlow state should wait until execution of the sub-workflow is completed or not.